jinseobhong/project.springBoot.react.portfolio/README.md

-# project.springBoot.react.portfolio
+# project.springBoot.react.teplate
-This repository is created for the portfolio website.
+This repository is initial default springboot and react proejct for new projects